kenfus/covid-19-dashboard/README.md

 It's recommended to first create a virtual environment (e.g. with conda)

 ## Deploy the Streamlit-App
-The app can be started in the Terminal with `streamlit run main.py`
+The app can be started in the Terminal with `streamlit run main.py`.
+A new Window should open, showing the Dashboard.
+If not, follow the URL mentioned in the Terminal.

 ## Testing
 The testing can be done with `.\tests\test_interactivity.py --demo --browser=<YOUR BROSWER> --maximize-window` with Browser being one of: